How to publish a song

-Enter VAMPR as the discount code to receive 20% discount on the one-off registration fee.
+Enter VAMPR as the discount code to receive a 20% discount on the one-off registration fee.

 If you’re not yet signed up for a PRO, this is probably a cheaper alternative.
 You don’t need to sign up for a PRO if you’re collecting with SongTrust!

-The cost to publishing a song will depend on several factors, including:
+The cost of publishing a song depends on several factors, including: